 Qatar And Indonesia Discuss Aspects Of Bilateral Cooperation In Labour Fields

-(MENAFN- Gulf Times) HE Undersecretary of the Ministry of Labour Sheikha Najwa bint Abdulrahman Al-Thani met with HE Minister of Migrant Workers Protection and Head of the Indonesian Migrant Workers Protection Agency (BP2MI) Abdul Kadir Karding.
+Jakarta: Undersecretary of the Ministry of Labour HE Sheikha Najwa bint Abdulrahman Al-Thani met with Minister of Migrant Workers Protection and Head of the Indonesian Migrant Workers Protection Agency (BP2MI) HE Abdul Kadir Karding.

 HE the Undersecretary of the Ministry of Labour met also with Deputy Minister for the Protection of Indonesian Migrant Workers and Deputy Head of BP2MI Dzulfikar Ahmad Tawalla, and Director General of Promotion and Overseas Employment Opportunity Utilisation at the Ministry of Migrant Workers Protection Dwi Setiawan Susanto.